 Christine and her husband are the parents of two Deaf and hard of hearing children.
-Their family began learning sign language 15 years ago from a Deaf community member when their children were first identified at ages 2 and 5 years of age.
-Since then, their journey has taken them in many different directions, always following their children's lead, and grateful for the ongoing support from other families of D/HH children.
+Their journey has taken them in many different directions, always following their children's lead, and grateful for the ongoing support from other families of D/HH children.

-Since being connected to another parent early on in their children's lives, Christine has been a steadfast proponent of parent support, and working with families for the last ten years.
-She has a BA in Theatre Performance, and in March 2017 she will receive a Maters of Education in Adult Education.
-Christine is also a board member of WA.
-State Hands & Voices.
-In her off time, Christine enjoys photography, visiting with friends and walks near the water.
+Since being connected to another parent early on in their children's lives, Christine has been a steadfast proponent of parent support, and working with families for the last 12 years.
+She has a BA in Theatre Performance, and a Maters of Education in Adult Education.
+Christine is also a board member of Washington State Hands & Voices.
+In her off time, Christine enjoys photography, visiting with friends and walks along the water.

 Michelle was born and raised in Eastern Washington and resides in Spokane.
 She is the mother of two boys ages 15 (hearing) and 9 (profoundly deaf).
 Shortly before her son turned 4, he received bilateral cochlear implants.
 Currently Michelle and her children are in the process of learning sign language to add to their tool belt of communication.
 Michelle enjoys connecting with parents of DHH children and being part of a support system for each other.
 She is eager to be a new Parent Guide and connect with new families.